boilerplatter/postgrpc/README.md

 ### Configuration

-PostgRPC can be configured with the following environment variables:
+The `postgrpc` executable can be configured with the following environment variables:

 - `HOST`: the host that the `postgrpc` service uses.
 Defaults to `127.0.0.1`.
 - `PORT`: the port that the `postgrpc` service uses.
 Defaults to `50051`.
 - `TERMINATION_PERIOD`: the number of milliseconds `postgrpc` waits before shutting down on `SIGTERM` signals. `postgrpc` shuts down gracefully, waiting for requests to finish where possible.
 This value is useful for waiting for proxies like `envoy` to drain, allowing `postgrpc` to handle those requests without error as long as they take less than `TERMINATION_PERIOD` milliseconds.

+In addition, the default connection pool can be configured with the following environment variables:

+- `MAX_CONNECTION_POOL_SIZE`: the number of upstream database connections that the pool is allowed to hold onto.
+Defaults to 4x the number of CPUs available on the host machine.
 - `STATEMENT_TIMEOUT`: the number of milliseconds `postgrpc` waits before aborting queries.
+- `RECYCLING_METHOD`: the [recycling method](https://docs.rs/deadpool-postgres/latest/deadpool_postgres/enum.RecyclingMethod.html) run as connections are returned to the connection pool.
+Defaults to [`clean`](https://docs.rs/deadpool-postgres/latest/deadpool_postgres/enum.RecyclingMethod.html#variant.Clean).
 - `PGDBNAME` (required): the name of the Postgres database to connect to.
 - `PGHOST`: the host of the Postgres cluster to connect to.
 Defaults to `localhost`.
 - `PGPASSWORD` (required): the password of the user to use when connecting to the Postgres database.
 - `PGPORT`: the port of the Postgres cluster to connect to.
 Defaults to `5432`.
-- `PGUSER` (required): the user to use when connecting to the Postgres database
+- `PGUSER` (required): the user to use when connecting to the Postgres database.
+- `PGAPPNAME`: the application label to use when connecting to the Postgres database.
+Defaults to `postgrpc`.
+- `PGSSLMODE`: the [`sslmode`](https://www.postgresql.org/docs/current/libpq-ssl.html) to use when connecting to the Postgres database.
+Supported values are `disable`, `prefer`, and `require`.

 ### Usage